AlaskaAirlines/auro-banner/demo/demo.md

 ## Flipped

-The `<auro-banner flipped>` element with the `flipped` property will have the left side of the show the `graphic` and the right side will show the `content`.
-The image will still stack on top of the content on mobile.
+The following example illustrates the `<auro-banner>` element with the `flipped` property.
+The `graphic` appear on the left and the `content` will appear to the right.
+The image will still stack on top of the content on a mobile device.

 <div class="exampleWrapper">
   <auro-banner